particle-iot/docs/src/content/hardware/migration-guides/b-series-boron-migration-guide.md

 ---
-title: B-Series from Boron Migration Guide
+title: B-Series from Boron migration guide
 columns: two
 layout: commonTwo.hbs
 description: Learn about migrating from the Boron to the B-Series